KiljaeL/LOO-StabCP/README.md

 # Leave-One-Out Stable Conformal Prediction

-This repository contains the implementation and experiments for the paper titled **"Leave-One-Out Stable Conformal Prediction"**, submitted to ICLR 2025.
+This contains the implementation and experiments for the paper titled **"Leave-One-Out Stable Conformal Prediction"**, submitted to ICLR 2025.

-## Contents
-- `Figure/`: figures from the experiments.
-- `Result/`: results of the experiments.
-- `README.md`: This file.

 ## Requirements
 - Python 3.x